ahmedmonged/Sales-Analysis-/README.md

 - Stating key points and Questions we are answering
 - Answering in detail each question in addition to adding the necessary plots
 - Stating our findings and important information found
-- Add recommendations and suggestions based on the data and our findings to improve
+- Add recommendations and suggestions based on the data and our findings to improve the process